 Extracts from books and journals should not be uploaded to Blackboard Learn.
 Instead, these should be requested through the Digital Readings Service (DRS) which is designated to prepare digital extracts for educational use in Blackboard Learn in compliance with the University's CLA Higher Education Licence.

-The DRS will verify whether an extract is licensed or excluded for use in Blackboard Learn and advise accordingly.
+The DRS will verify whether an extract is licensed or excluded for use in Blackboard Learn using the CLA's Check Permissions tool and advise accordingly.
 For more information, see:

 As e-books and e-journals are already available in digital format, we recommend that a hyperlink to the content you need is added to the online reading list for the course or module.
 You should adhere to the resource's policy on hyperlinking, if applicable.
 Many e-resources allow hyperlinking at article level, but there are some notable exceptions, e.g. Harvard Business Review, so please check first.